Click to view briefing as a PDF

 - Over 250 organisations - including RSPB, Amnesty International UK and The Church of Scotland - signed an open letter calling for Starmer to reject Rosebank.
 Our campaign has also received the support of over 700 scientists and experts, 400 faith leaders, dozens of MPs and MSPs from every major political party, trade unionists, healthcare workers, farmers, young people, parents, fuel poverty campaigners and public figures.

 - Rosebank faces opposition from across the political spectrum.
-46 MPs and 11 MSPs have officially signed the Stop Rosebank Pledge, and Rosebank has been mentioned over 100 times in the UK Parliament including a dedicated parliamentary debate over the environmental impact of the field.
+51 MPs and 11 MSPs have signed the Stop Rosebank Pledge, and Rosebank has been mentioned over 100 times in the UK Parliament including a dedicated parliamentary debate over the environmental impact of the field.

 Stop Rosebank MP Pledge